 1. One ? mark – Exaggeration

 4. Four ???? marks – Mostly False

 1. One mark – Exaggeration – Whenever an event, fact or number gets exaggerated.

 2. Two marks – Misinterpretation – An event, fact or quote is misinterpreted, often unknowingly.

 3. Three marks – Misrepresentation – an event, fact or news is intentionally twisted or tweaked with ill intention to spread hatred or incite clashes.

 4. Four marks – Mostly False – Whenever an event or claim is made to subvert truth in all respects.

 5. Five marks – Totally False – Whenever a claim was proved false beyond doubt.

-To enable our readers to easily fact check themselves, we have ensured that all the links of images, tweets, web pages and messages are stored in online archive www.archive.is.
-Even if originals are removed, these captured links will be available for our readers.
+To enable our readers to easily fact check themselves, we have ensured that all the links of images, tweets, web pages and messages are stored in our website.
+Even if originals are removed, these captured images will be available for our readers.